 Keep an eye out for powdery mildew and aphids during the early stages of growth.
 Many times people confuse the Yellow Bird of Paradise tree or shrub (C. mexicana) with the Red bird of paradise.
 Here is information on the Yellow Bird of Paradise.

 Red Bird of Paradise gardening tip – Trim your plant down to the ground its first year and place medium-sized rocks over the top of the root system.
 This will help keep the root system warm during the cold winter season.
-Red Bird of Paradise for Bright Orange blooms It you are looking for bright red-orange blooms in your landscape design, I highly recommend this plant for great Southwestern color
+Red Bird of Paradise will have bright orange and red blooms, If you are looking for bright red-orange blooms in your landscape design, I highly recommend this plant for great Southwestern color.

 The Mexican bird of paradise is another plant that is similar in looks.
 For more information on the Mexican variety please follow this link.
 Mexican Bird of Paradise.